 I found Mixed Greens while looking for an amazing preschool for our daughter.
 As a mom of a micro-preemie, well versed in sensory and neuro needs, I was thrilled to find a Reggio Emilia inspired school with a philosophy based on experiential, social learning in a green environment that provides children lots of space to play, explore, and get dirty.
 I hope to bring my passion for early childhood education with an understanding of RIE, multi-cultural, and mindful classroom philosophies.
 I also speak Spanish and in my free time you can find me on the trails as a volunteer bilingual docent with Landpaths or exploring fun places to play with our three kids, friends, and family!

-Hi, I’m Megan and I am so grateful to be part of the Mixed Greens community, especially opening the new Lia Lane location!
+Hi, I’m Megan and I am so grateful to be part of the Mixed Greens community!
 I have my Bachelor’s degree in Women’s and Gender Studies with a minor in Mathematics from Sonoma State University, and my Master’s from CUNY Graduate School of Journalism.

 My nephew is a Mixed Greens graduate and I fell in love with the Mixed Greens philosophy visiting him at school, picking him up and hearing the exciting things that he did, and exploring with him on many amazing field trips.
 After living in New York and spending time abroad, I’m back in Sonoma County and excited to start this journey with your little ones at Mixed Greens!